 Learn more about the regulations that the City of Portland applies to significant historic resources.

-Receive periodic updates about the regulations that the City of Portland applies to significant historic resources
+Receive periodic updates about the City of Portland’s historic resource program.

 This joint project will develop design guidelines for new construction and alterations to historic buildings in Portland’s New Chinatown/Japantown National Register Historic District.

 Zoning code project that will develop new tools to guide the future of Portland’s historic places.

 Miscellaneous publications and documents related to historic resources

 The seven-member Historic Landmarks Commission provides leadership and expertise on preserving and enhancing Portland's historic resources.